AusClimateService/npcp/reports/phase1/phase1_report.md

 GCM biases in interannual temperature variability were relatively small and were not substantially modified by dynamical downscaling or by most of the bias correction methods (Figure 1a,b and 2a,b; e.g. Figure 5).
-The exception was the MNRBC method, which unlike the other methods does attempt to explicitly correct for biases in variability at multiple time scales (Section 2.5.1).
+The exception was the MRNBC method, which unlike the other methods does attempt to explicitly correct for biases in variability at multiple time scales (Section 2.5.1).
 The MRNBC method was able to reduce biases in interannual temperature variability